xtrime-ru/antizapret-vpn-docker/README.md

 You can define these variables in docker-compose.override.yml file for your needs:

 Antizapret:
-- `SKIP_UPDATE_FROM_ZAPRET=true` - do not download and use list of all blocked domains from internet.
-    Will reduce RAM consumption.
-Need to manually fill domains in `*-custom.txt` files.
-- `UPDATE_TIMER=1d` - blocked domains update interval
+- `DNS=adguard` - Upstream DNS for resolving blocked sites (adguard by default)
+- `ROUTES` - list of VPN containers and their virtual addresses.
+Used for iperf3 server.

+Adguard:
+- `ROUTES` - list of VPN containers and their virtual addresses.
+Used for uniq client addresses in adguard logs
 - `ADGUARDHOME_PORT=3000`
 - `ADGUARDHOME_USERNAME=admin`
 - `ADGUARDHOME_PASSWORD=`
 - `ADGUARDHOME_PASSWORD_HASH=` - hashed password, taken from the AdGuardHome.yaml file after the first run using `ADGUARDHOME_PASSWORD`.
 Dollar sign `$` in hash must be escaped with another dollar sign: `$$`

-- `DNS=127.0.0.1` - Upstream DNS for resolving blocked sites (adguard by default)
-- `ROUTES` - list of VPN containers and their virtual addresses.
-Needed for uniq client addresses in adguard logs
-- `LISTS` - list of urls to get blocked domains lists
-- `IP_LIST` - main url to get list of blocked ips and domains.
-Override with blank value to disable download of this list.
+CoreDNS:
+- None

 Filebrowser:
 - `FILEBROWSER_PORT=admin`